syspanel/docker-lampp-stack/README.md

 Supported PHP Versions

-Any version available in the ppa:ondrej/php repository (e.g., 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, 8.2, 8.3).
-Optional extensions are installed if available; missing ones are skipped without failing the build.
+Any version available in the ppa:ondrej/php repository (e.g. 7.4, 8.0, 8.1, 8.2, 8.3).
+Optional extensions are installed if available; missing ones are skipped without failing the build. phpMyAdmin Fallback
-phpMyAdmin Fallback

 If the specified PHPMYADMIN_VERSION is not found, the build automatically falls back to version 5.2.1, ensuring compatibility with modern PHP versions.